Branch Partner Services

 Where?
 1 Pilgrim Street Birkenhead Wirral CH41 5EH.
 0151 666 4123

 How long is the wait?
 It can vary.
-Current wait for counselling is 3 months
+Current wait for counselling is approx. 4 months, but we will work hard to see you as soon as possible.

 Is parent consent needed?
 No. You do not need your parent or carer’s consent.